Sparse Checkpointing for Fast and Reliable MoE Training: Background Related Work

 {\bf Checkpoint-less Fault-Tolerance.} An orthogonal approach to traditional checkpointing exploits redundancy in training setups to minimize or eliminate periodic checkpoints entirely.
 Just-in-Time~\cite{just-in-time} leverages redundancy across data-parallel replicas, deferring checkpointing until failures are actually detected.
 More aggressive checkpoint-less strategies include Bamboo~\cite{bamboo}, which adds redundant computations to withstand preemptions in cloud spot instances, Oobleck~\cite{oobleck}, which uses heterogeneous pipelines to recover from failures without requiring spare resources, and ReCycle~\cite{recycle}, which dynamically reroutes workloads to functionally redundant data-parallel peers to continue computation after failures.

 However, these checkpoint-less methods critically depend on the presence of redundancy, limiting their applicability as memory optimizations such as Fully Sharded Data Parallelism (FSDP) and ZERO-style optimizations~\cite{deepspeed, zero, zero-infinity, pytorch-fsdp} deliberately eliminate it.
-This creates a strong need for checkpoint-based techniques that provide robust fault tolerance in redundancy-constrained training setups. \NAME complements redundancy-dependent methods, offering a comprehensive, robust, and efficient checkpoint-based solution tailored specifically for large-scale sparse MoE models, thus ensuring broad applicability across diverse training scenarios.
+This creates a strong need for checkpoint-based techniques in redundancy-constrained training setups.